-We are pursuing clinical development of TTFields to treat a variety of solid tumors through our delivery system candidates.
-For these future indications, we are at varying stages of development and we generally do not have relevant regulatory approvals to market TTFields in these indications.
-Further, we do not currently intend to pursue indications involving solid tumors of the throat or extremities, and TTFields would not be efficacious for non-solid tumor cancers like lymphoma or other blood cancers.
+We are pursuing clinical development of Tumor Treating Fields to treat a variety of solid tumors through our delivery system candidates.
+For these future indications, we are at varying stages of development and we generally do not have relevant regulatory approvals to market Tumor Treating Fields in these indications.
+Further, we do not currently intend to pursue indications involving solid tumors of the throat or extremities, and we do not believe Tumor Treating Fields would be efficacious for non-solid tumor cancers like lymphoma or other blood cancers.

-Even if we are successful in continuing to build our pipeline, obtaining regulatory approvals and commercializing our delivery system candidates for additional indications are susceptible to risks of failure, including the significant risk that the development of our delivery system candidates for any potential indications will fail to demonstrate adequate efficacy or an acceptable safety profile, gain regulatory approval and become commercially viable.
+Even if we are successful in continuing to build our pipeline, obtaining regulatory approvals and commercializing our delivery system candidates for additional indications are susceptible to risks of failure, including the significant risk that the development of our delivery system candidates for any potential indications will fail to demonstrate adequate efficacy or an acceptable safety profile, to gain regulatory approval and/or to become commercially viable.
 We cannot provide you any assurance that we will be able to advance any of these additional indications through the development and commercialization process.
 Our research programs may initially show promise in addressing additional indications, yet fail to yield approvals or commercialization for many reasons, including the following:

-- we may not be able to assemble sufficient resources to pursue clinical trials for additional indications; - our delivery system candidates may not succeed in pre-clinical or clinical testing; - our delivery systems may, on further study be shown to have harmful side effects for other indications or other characteristics that indicate they are unlikely to be effective or otherwise do not meet applicable regulatory criteria for such indications; - competitors may develop alternative treatments that render our delivery systems obsolete or less attractive; - the market for TTFields may change so that the continued development of our pipeline as currently contemplated is no longer appropriate; - our delivery systems may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - our delivery systems may not meet standards set by applicable regulatory authorities to obtain approval or clearance to market such delivery systems; - our delivery systems may not be accepted as safe, effective, convenient or otherwise desirable by patients, the medical community or third-party payers.
+- we may not be able to assemble sufficient resources to pursue clinical trials for additional indications; - our delivery system candidates may not succeed in preclinical or clinical testing; - our delivery systems may, on further study be shown to have harmful side effects for other indications or other characteristics that indicate they are unlikely to be effective or otherwise do not meet applicable regulatory criteria for such indications; - competitors may develop alternative treatments that render our delivery systems obsolete or less attractive; - the market for Tumor Treating Fields may change so that the continued development of our pipeline as currently contemplated is no longer appropriate; - our delivery systems may not be capable of being produced in commercial quantities at an acceptable cost, or at all; and - our delivery systems may not meet standards set by applicable regulatory authorities to obtain approval or clearance to market such delivery systems; - our delivery systems may not be accepted as safe, effective, convenient or otherwise desirable by patients, the medical community or third-party payers.

-If any of these events occur, we may be forced to delay or abandon our development efforts for our anticipated pipeline, which would have a material adverse effect on our business and prospects and could potentially cause us to cease operations.
+If any of these events occur, we may be forced to delay or abandon our development efforts for our anticipated pipeline, which would have a material adverse effect on our business and prospects and could potentially cause our stock price to decline and cause us to cease operations.
 Moreover, any such events in respect of any particular indication and/or delivery system candidate may have a negative effect on the approval process for other indications and/or result in losing approval of approved delivery systems for other indications, which may exacerbate the harm to our business and prospects.